 During these sessions, new law and proposed amendments (changes) are drafted into bills.
 Any person can draft a bill.

-Bills are introduced by a chamber or house, either the House of Representatives or Senate.
-The proposals are assigned a bill number and pass through a process of three readings.
-These readings may include amendments reviewed by committees.
+Bills are introduced by a chamber or house, being either the House of Representatives or the Senate.
+The proposals are assigned a bill number and pass through a process of review and three readings of each chamber.
+These readings may include amendments reviewed by committees in between readings.

-When/if a bill is approved at the third reading it is then sent to the other chamber/house where the process is repeated.
+When/if a bill is approved at the third reading of the first chamber it is then sent to the second chamber where the process is repeated.

-After a bill passes both houses it is ratified (approved) and presented to the Governor.
+If or after a bill passes both chambers it is then ratified (approved) and presented to the Governor for signature.

 The Governor has the option to sign, take later action (time limits apply) or veto (reject) the ratified bill.